mollymarieblakemore/Satiety-and-Macronutrients/README.md

 segmented

 ## Statistical Analyses

+An applied statistical analysis using correlation, linear regression, multiple regression, and non-linear modelling (LOESS and segmented regression) to quantify and visualise relationships between food composition and perceived satiety ratings.

 ### Macronutrients
 #### Correlation Analysis
 Protein showed a weak positive correlation with satiety, while carbohydrate and fat showed moderate negative correlations.
 Overall, carbohydrate and fat demonstrated stronger inverse relationships with satiety than protein.